Flambeaux (performer)

-Flambeaux is a fire performer who made it to the Top 40 on NBC's hit series America's Got Talent season 3.
+Flambeaux the fire performer came to the U.S. in 1989 and built one of the first careers as a fire artist and entertainer, eventually making it to the Top 40 on NBC's hit series America's Got Talent season 3.
 His audition performance was featured on-air, although his second show in Las Vegas only had a few clips aired on the show.
-He made it to the third round in Los Angeles where he was voted off the show.
+He made it to the semi-final third round in Los Angeles where he was voted off the show.

-He has been performing fire in New York City since 1991 in shows such as Le Scandal and Simon Hammerstein's The Box.